-Adequate building setback from the road kerb of Castle Peak Road - San Tin and local access roads in accordance with the buffer distance requirements stated in the HKPSG has been incorporated into the design of the Proposed Development.
-No unacceptable air quality impact due to vehicular emission is expected.
-Besides, the proposed STP will be designed to incorporate mitigation measures such as deodorizers and will be positioned in the basement of the building, with the exhaust point placed 15m away from any sensitive receivers.
+Adequate building setback from the road kerb of Castle Peak Road - San Tin and Tam Kon Chau Road in accordance with the buffer distance requirements stated in the HKPSG has been incorporated into the design of the Proposed Development.
+No adverse air quality impact due to vehicular emission is expected.
+Besides, the proposed STP will be designed to incorporate mitigation measures such as deodorizers and will be positioned in the basement of the building, with the exhaust point placed >15m away from any sensitive receivers.
 With the appropriate mitigation measures applied, no adverse odour impact on the Proposed Development and nearby existing sensitive uses is anticipated.

-TRAFFIC NOISE IMPACT ASSESSMENT
+3. TRAFFIC NOISE IMPACT ASSESSMENT